Patteerrik/Athletic-Club/README.md

 * [Favicon.io](https://favicon.io/) was used to create the favicon
 * [Pexels](https://www.pexels.com/sv-se/sok/gym/) was used to download images for the site
 * [I love img](https://www.iloveimg.com/resize-image) was used to resize the images
+* [Convertio](https://convertio.co/jpg-webp/) was used to convert images for higher score on lighthouse
 * [W3schools](https://www.w3schools.com/) whas used to create boxshadow on inspiration page
 * "Love runnig" helped with getting the favicon in place
 * [Brocode](https://www.youtube.com/watch?v=VQWu4e6agPc&list=WL&index=6&t=53s) used to create a dropdown menu